-4. Please accept the challenge of exercising the historian's "sympathetic imagination" by choosing a topic (person, practice, theology) which isn't just different but alien or even distasteful to you (at least initially), and see whether you can portray it sympathetically (by describing its rationale and/or appeal to contemporaries).
+4. Please accept the challenge of exercising the historian's "sympathetic imagination" by choosing a topic (person, practice, theology) which isn't just different but alien or even distasteful to you, and see whether you can portray it sympathetically (by describing its rationale and/or appeal to contemporaries).